Piano concertos by Wolfgang Amadeus Mozart: Use in films

-Mozart's piano concertos have featured in the soundtracks to several films, with the slow movement of No. 21 (KV.
+Mozart's piano concertos have been featured in the soundtracks to several films, with the slow movement of No. 23 (KV.
+488) and the slow movement of No. 21 (KV.
 467) being the most popular.
-Its extensive use in the 1967 film Elvira Madigan about a doomed love story between a Danish tightrope walker and a Swedish officer has led to the concerto often being referred to as "Elvira Madigan" even today, when the film itself is largely forgotten.
-A partial list of the concertos in recent films includes:
+The extensive use of the latter in the 1967 film Elvira Madigan about a doomed love story between a Danish tightrope walker and a Swedish officer has led to the concerto often being referred to as "Elvira Madigan" even today, when the film itself is largely forgotten.
+A partial list of films that feature Mozart's concertos includes: